MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-CalendarProcessing.md

 ```

 ### -AdditionalResponse
-The AdditionalResponse parameter specifies the additional information to be included in responses to meeting requests when the value of the AdditionalResponse parameter is $true.
+The AdditionalResponse parameter specifies the additional information to be included in responses to meeting requests when the value of the AddAdditionalResponse parameter is $true.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String